User Guide

 Format: macro MACRONAME FLAG_1 FLAG_2 ... ; COMMAND_1 PARAMETERS_TO_COMMAND_1; [COMMAND_2 PARAMETERS_TO_COMMAND_2; ...]

-Notes about the macro
+Notes about the macro command.

 -